MelanieLinares/portfolio-new/site/content/post/ncdot-voma.md

 ---
-backgroundcolor: mixed2
 title: Manage current and new I.I.M.S. participants with a new portal for less paperwork
 titlebold: Manage current and new I.I.M.S. participants with a new portal
 titlenormal: for less paperwork
+preview: /img/iims-preview.png
+notice: For legal reasons some images are representational only or blurred
 date: 2019-09-17T15:04:10.000Z
 newdate: 2020-12-29T20:11:54.193Z
-duration: 1 year 3 months
+client: NC Department of Transportation / Department of Motor Vehicles
 logo: /img/logos/ncdot-logo.gif
-image: /img/Group%207.png
-image1: img/about-shade-grown.jpg
-preview: /img/iims-preview.png
+role: Software Engineer
+tags:
+  - vue
+  - sharepoint
+  - cross-browser
 technology:
   - vue
   - sharepoint
   - adobe xd
   - balsamiq
-role: Software Engineer
-tags:
-  - vue
-  - sharepoint
-  - cross-browser
-client: NC Department of Transportation / Department of Motor Vehicles
-# weight is the equivalent of favorite
-notice: For legal reasons some images are representational only or blurred
+duration: 1 year 3 months
+introheading: Identifying ways to optimize a legacy internal DMV process digitally
-introbody: |-
+introbody: >-
   The NCDOT on behalf on the NCDMV assigned a team to work directly with the Ignition Interlock Program team.
 This team would be responsible of not only leading the developmental changes, but integrating the new application into the existing system.

   The new system would need to still support the legacy system and its user’s needs.
 This included browser support, SharePoint frontend hosting, and matching UI.
-introheading: Identifying ways to optimize a legacy internal DMV process digitally
 overviewheading: Project overview and task breakdown
-overviewbody: |-
+overviewbody: >-
   If you imagine a pile of paperwork one foot tall representing 6 months, the backlog of physical applications prior to the new portal was nearly 4 years worth.
 The initial system’s purpose was to reduce that backlog.
 In order to accomplish this, the following was considered and assigned priority:

   - Review project details and specs regarding data types and DMV in-person process, including applications and citizen eligibility

   - Organize requirements into user flow and wireframes

   - Work directly with project owner to format/approve UI

   - Work with backend team to establish API requirements and implementation
-overviewblurb: |-
-  This project required knowledge of how the existing paper application is currently processed and reviewed, of currently enacted laws, and the ability to communicate ideas to both functional and cross-functional teams within multiple local agencies.
+overviewblurb: This project required knowledge of how the existing paper application is currently processed and reviewed, of currently enacted laws, and the ability to communicate ideas to both functional and cross-functional teams within multiple local agencies.
 purplesectionheading: Understanding the underlying system
-purplesection1: |-
+purplesection1: >-
   ### What is IIMS, IIMA, and an ignition interlock device?

   - Igition Interlock: a small, handheld breathalyzer for car ignitions that's installed to prevent users from being able to start their vehicle after drinking alcohol

   - IIMS: ignition interlock management system

   - IIMA: ignition interlock medical accommodation
+purplesection2: this is purple section 2
+purplesectionimg: img/Group 7.png
+image: /img/Group%207.png
+image1: img/about-shade-grown.jpg
+typed_list:
+  - type: image_with_content
+    image: img/Capture-3.JPG
+    caption: this is the optional caption
+    markdown: this is the markdown
+backgroundcolor: mixed2
 ---
 <section class="fullwidth purple">

 <div class="inner-wrap">

   <div style="display: -webkit-box;" class="image-block">
 <div class="small-img" style="align-items: center;